 - Paul of Aegina (‘Aeginetus’); another important early Christian physician; wrote several books on medicine, his Treatise on Surgery being especially significant; it describes surgery for Hernias, and opening the Trachea; he was also noted for his treatment of Women’s disorders.

 - Persian and Arab Physicians were common in most large Chinese cities by this time and became well known for curing ailments where Chinese physicians had failed.

 - Also during this time, the first ‘International’ medical conference was held in Tibet in 685 CE.
-The King of the time invited Physicians from India, China, Persia, Nepal and elsewhere to share their knowledge in an open format.
+The King of the time invited Physicians from India, China, Persia, Bhutan, and Nepal to share their knowledge in an open format.
 Some important foreign medical texts were translated at this time.
 During this period in Tibet, the court Physicians of the Tibetan Emperors were said to be of Roman or Persian origin.
 One Emperor appointed three Tibetan students to learn from this ‘Greek’ school of medicine.

 - Jabir ('Gerber') born in the 8th Century; Arab/Islamic Alchemist.
 He wrote much on the Theory and Practice of Alchemy, his works having much influence on European Alchemy.
 He wrote of the 2 natures of the Alchemists (Mercury and Sulphur), Salt being added later.
 He also was the first to prepare Nitric acid.